EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 * WP 4: x = 7.0, y = -5.0 (Marker 13)

 The goal is to develop a ROS2 package that lets a mobile robot endowed with a camera and a laser scanner move the robot to the waypoint corresponding to the lowest ID.
-The requirement is to use PlanSys2 to plan the actions of the robot
+PlanSys2 is required to plan the robot's actions.

 <div id='simulator'/>

 ## SIMULATION 🏁
-For this assignment, it was used Gazebo and Rviz within ROS.
+This assignment uses Gazebo and Rviz within ROS2.
 Gazebo served as the 3D simulation environment to test and refine the robot's movements, while Rviz was used for detailed 3D visualization, with also the information of the robot's sensor.

 <div id='install-and-running'/>